-All property in King County is physically inspection at least once during each six year cycle.
+All property in King County is physically inspected at least once during each six year cycle.
 Each year our appraisers inspect a different geographic area.
 An inspection is frequently an external observation of the property to confirm whether the property has changed by adding new improvements or shows signs of deterioration more than normal for the property's age.
 From the property inspections we update our property assessment records for each property.
-In cases where an appraiser has a question, they will approach the residence front door to make contact with the property owner or leave a card requesting the taxpayer contact them.
+In cases where an appraiser has a question, they will leave or mail a card requesting the property owner contact them.